OwenTruong/civitdl/doc/alias.md

   - `@models` is mapped to the path `/home/ubuntu/ComfyUI/models`
   - `@loras` is the relative alias that is mapped to the path `@models/loras`

-To download a lora with a model id of 80848 to the subdirectories inside the root directory, `/loras`: `/home/ubuntu/ComfyUI/models/loras`
+To download a lora with a model id of 80848 to the subdirectories inside the following root directory, `/home/ubuntu/ComfyUI/models/loras`
   - `civitdl 80848 @loras`
   - The above command translates to
     - `civitdl 80848 /home/ubuntu/ComfyUI/models/loras`